RaulVictor-m/wang_tiles/README.md

 $ zig build run
 ```

-With this you will see a output.ppm file with you result.
+With this you will see a output.ppm file with your result.

 if you need any help on the options or optimizations just use zig build help menu: